 • Student loans

-With a low credit score or no credit score, getting favorable terms or qualifying for anything above could be challenging.
+With a low credit score or no credit score, getting favorable terms or qualifying for any of the above could be challenging.

 How to Check Your Credit Score

-Monitoring a credit score is free and easy.
-Anyone can get their free FICO Score annually from Experian using AnnualCreditReport.com.
+You can check your credit score for free through your card issuer, your bank, or a nonprofit credit counseling agency.
+Also, anyone can get their free credit report, which is not the same as a credit score, from three nationwide consumer credit reporting companies using AnnualCreditReport.com.
 The site allows visitors three free reports annually, one from each credit bureau.

-In addition, credit card companies and lenders often offer free credit score reporting on their portals.
+In addition, lenders often offer free credit score reporting on their portals.

 The Takeaway

-Having a starting credit score doesn’t mean starting from zero – or with a perfect 850.
-Consumers may start at a fair to good level.
-Working to establish healthy credit habits, such as paying bills on time and in full, will build their credit score.
-A solid credit score is important because the higher your credit score, the more financial opportunities you will have.
+Having a starting credit score doesn’t mean starting from zero or with a perfect 850.
+Establishing healthy credit habits, such as paying bills on time and in full, is important because it can help you build a solid credit score.
+The higher your credit score, the more financial opportunities you’ll have.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.